 - Be administered or recognized by a federal, state, or local government agency or court.

 - Be administered or recognized by a federally or state licensed hospital, health clinic, or medical doctor.

 For more information regarding illegal drug convictions and financial aid eligibility, please visit the Free Application for Federal Student Aid (FAFSA) website.
 Students are also encouraged to contact the College’s Financial Aid Staff at Nicolet Area Technical College for further inquiries on these matters.

 The Return of Title IV Federal Funds Policy (R2T4) applies to students who have received federal financial aid assistance and have officially or unofficially withdrawn from Nicolet Area Technical College (NATC).
 Federal financial aid assistance includes the PELL Grant, Supplemental Education Opportunity Grant (SEOG), Direct Student loans (subsidized or unsubsidized) and Plus loans for parents.
-The official withdrawal date is defined as the actual date the student begins the college’s withdrawal process or the student’s last date of academically related activity.
-The mid-point of the term is used for unofficial withdrawals.
+The official withdrawal date is defined as the actual date the student begins the college’s withdrawal process.
+The student’s last date of academically related activity is used for unofficial withdrawals.

 The amount of the federal financial assistance that a student earns is determined on a pro-rata basis.
 Once the student has completed sixty percent (60%) of the term, all financial aid is considered to be earned.
 The 60% refund dates are:

 Fall 2014 - October 31, 2014